ibogovic-hub/ibogovic-hub.github.io/about.md

 key: page-about
 ---
 ### Ivan Bogović
-Weinberg 1, 5634 Merenschwand, Switzerland
-bogovic@pm.me | +41 (0) 795 448 811
 Work Permits: All EU countries + Switzerland
-Date of Birth: 07.06.1982

 ---

 ## Professional Profile
 Highly experienced Senior Network & Security Consultant with over 20 years of expertise in designing, implementing, and managing secure and scalable network infrastructures.
 Proven track record in cybersecurity, governance, and compliance, with extensive experience in project management and training.
 Adept at leading complex projects and resolving challenges in high-pressure environments.

 ---